gtheilman/RxWars/README.md

 **Step 1:** Open the application in your web browser using the provided URL

 When the application is initially set up, the _login | password_  is _admin | admin_.

+**Step 2:**  Go to the Settings page

+This page is in the form <code>http://foo.meteor.com/settings</code> where <code>http://foo.meteor.com</code> is wherever you set up the program.

+Alternatively, there is a link in the upper-left corner of the screen to the "settings" page.

+Once on the settings page, there is a link to the "database" page.

-Change the admin password right away by clicking on the word _admin_ in the manu.  **Make sure you also provide a real email address**.
+Go into "Users" and change the admin password to something private.   **Make sure you also provide a real email address**.
 The only way to recover a password is by requesting that the application send a password reset link by email.
 If you forget your password and have not provided a recovery email address, you are locked out of the application.
 You change the admin email address by clicking on the _Faculty_ menu item and then _View/Edit/Delete_.

-**Step 2:**  Go to the Settings page
+**Step 3:** Start the market

-This page is in the form <code>http://foo.meteor.com/settings</code> where <code>http://foo.meteor.com</code> is wherever you set up the program.
+Go back to the "Settings" page.
+There is a link to Start/Pause the marketplace.

+**Step 4:** Have players create accounts and login.